VikramjeetSinghKundu/HCD-book-recommender/README.md

 ## 🗂 Repository structure

-.
+HCD-book-recommender/
-├── streamlit_app.py <- main app
+├── .github/
-├── requirements.txt <- Python dependencies
+├── streamlit_app.py
-├── README.md <- you are here
+├── requirements.txt
-└── docs/ <- screenshots / demo gif (optional)
+├── README.md

 Large data files are **not** stored in the repo; they are pulled on‑demand